edakturk14/speed-run-ethereum/README.md

 Key learnings:
 - memory vs storage, modifiers in solidiy
-- Lots of pracite checkout my practice smart contract for how it works [here](./contracts/MultiSig.sol) following [this tutorial](https://www.youtube.com/watch?v=8ja72g_Dac4)
+- Lots of pracite checkout my practice smart contract for how it works [here](./contracts/MultiSig.sol) following [this tutorial](https://www.youtube.com/watch?v=8ja72g_Dac4) (this does not use ECDSA, not safe.
+Doesn't verify signatures.)
 - React Hooks recap
 - Solidity Events practive
-- Working with ECDSA:  functions for recovering and managing Ethereum accoun, more [here](https://docs.openzeppelin.com/contracts/2.x/utilities); its a method for checking signatures on-chain
+- Working with ECDSA:  functions for recovering and managing Ethereum account, more [here](https://docs.openzeppelin.com/contracts/2.x/utilities); its a method for checking signatures on-chain
 - QUESTIONS: get the address array from the frontend

 ## Challenge 6: 🎁 SVG NFT 🎫 Building Cohort